 SLRN Investors Have Opportunity to Lead ACELYRIN, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-4, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ACELYRIN, Inc. ("Acelyrin" or the "Company") (NASDAQ: SLRN).
+LOS ANGELES, Dec.
+8, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ACELYRIN, Inc. ("Acelyrin" or the "Company") (NASDAQ: SLRN).

 Class Period: May 4, 2023 – September 11, 2023